QuarkNerd/blog/nbetts/_posts/2021-03-11-Digital-Identity.md

 category: Delivery
 title: 'Digital Identity in UK Government'
 image: nbetts/assets/digital-fingerprint.jpg
-tags: 'Government, GOV.UK, Digital, Identity, Technology, featured'
+tags: 'Government, GOV.UK, Digital, Identity, Technology'
 summary: "Since the Government Gateway launched two decades ago , there is now an array of Government online portals available, allowing citizens to securely authenticate with a digital identity, and access Government services.
 In this blog post, I discuss the legacy of the Government identity services, and the recent Cabinet Office push for the 'development of a single sign-on and identity assurance system.'"
 ---